PoisotLab/ms_straight_lines/manuscript.md

 We use Stan (tk doi 10.18637/jss.v076.i01) which implements Bayesian inference using Hamiltonian Monte Carlo.
 We ran all models using four chains and 2000 iterations per chain.
 All models converged with no divergent iterations.

+### Model fitting and diagnostics

+All models fit without any divergent iterations, which indicates that is it safe to make inferences about the parameter estimates and to compare the models.
+However, the calculation of
+PSIS-LOO for the LSSL model warned of problematic values of the Pareto-k diagnostic statistic.
+This indicates that the model is heavily influenced by large values.
+Additionally, we had to drop the largest observation (> 50 000 links) from all datasets in order to calculate PSIS-LOO for the LSSL model.
+Taken together, this suggests that the LSSL model is insufficiently flexible to accurately reproduce the data.